Krish44/Notes/Unix Commands.md

 		(the first argument is $1, the second argument is $2, and so on).
 	$#	The number of arguments supplied to a script.
 	$*	All the arguments are double quoted.
 If a script receives two arguments, $* is equivalent to $1 $2.
 	$@	All the arguments are individually double quoted.
 	        If a script receives two arguments, $@ is equivalent to $1 $2.
 	$?
 The exit status of the last command executed.
 	$$	The process number of the current shell.
 For shell scripts, this is the process ID under which they are executing.
 	$!
 The process number of the last background command.

 ###### Extract common lines between files
      comm -12 File1.txt File2.txt
 ###### Find lines from a file which are not present in another file
      comm -23 a.txt b.txt
     By default, comm outputs 3 columns: left-only, right-only, both.
-The -1, -2 and -3 switches suppress these columns.
+The -1, -2 and -3 switches suppress these columns
     So, -23 hides the right-only and both columns, showing the lines that appear only in the first (left) file.

 ###### Find Files based on size
     To find files larger than 100MB:
 	find . -type f -size +100M
     To find files smaller than 100MB:
 	find . -type f -size -100M
 ###### Sort texts inside a file in alphabetic order
 	sort <fileName> -o <fileName>
 ###### List only files in the alphabetic order (In base directory only, no need to check in sub directory)
  * Using ls command list only files in a dir

        ls -l | grep -v ^d

  * For any available file